How Does the Honeywell Home Thermostat Work?

 • Wi-Fi Connectivity: Allows the thermostat to connect to your home network for remote control via a smartphone app.

-• Geofencing: Some smart models use your phone's location to automatically adjust the temperature based on whether you are home or away, maximizing energy savings.
+• Geofencing: Some smart models use your phone's location to automatically adjust the temperature based on whether you are home or away.

-• Multi-Zone Control (Evohome): This advanced system allows you to control the temperature in up to 12 individual zones (rooms) using a central controller and wireless radiator controllers (HR92s), offering incredible precision and efficiency.
+• Multi-Zone Control (Evohome): Control the temperature in up to 12 individual zones using a central controller and wireless radiator controllers (HR92s).

 How Much Does a Honeywell Home Thermostat Cost?